DannyBen/approvals.bash/README.md

 ![demo](demo/cast.gif)

+**approvals.bash** is a lightweight interactive testing framework for your bash scripts.

-This script will compare the output of a command with an expected output stored in the approvals folder.
+With it, your tests will compare the output of a command with an expected output stored in the approvals folder.

-- When the approval file does not exist, the actual output will be shown to you, and you will be prompted to approve (and save) it.
+- When the approval file does not exist, the actual output will be displayed, and you will be prompted to approve (and save) it.
-- When the approval file exists, but contains different data, the diff will be shown to you, and you will be prompted to approve (and save) it.
+- When the approval file exists, but contains different data, the diff will be displayed, and you will be prompted to approve (and save) it.
 - When the approval file exists and contains matching data, the approval test will pass.
-- When a new/updated approval is rejected, we will exit immediately with exit code 1.
+- When a new/updated approval is rejected, your tests will exit immediately with exit code 1.
-- When running in a CI environment (CI variable exists), or on GitHub Actions (GITHUB_ACTIONS variable exists), we will run in non interactive mode (so tests will fail automatically if they do not match).
+- When running in a CI environment (CI variable exists), or on GitHub Actions (GITHUB_ACTIONS variable exists), your tests will run in non-interactive mode - tests will fail automatically if they do not match.

 ## Installation